 If you transferred to WSU from a school in a state that has state income taxes, you should receive a Form W-2 or 1042S from that institution.

-Global Services cannot assist you with filing state income tax forms.
+International Student and Scholar Services cannot assist you with filing state income tax forms.
 However you can attempt any of the following:

-- Ask officials at your former school if they can help.
+- Ask officials at your former school if they can help

 - Check the website for the tax-collection unit in the state where you earned your income.
-Many states provide free tax filing assistance.
+Many states provide free tax filing assistance

-- Hire a qualified tax professional in the Pullman/Moscow area.
+- Hire a qualified tax professional in the Pullman/Moscow area

-Immigration Status & Tax Withholding
+Immigration Status and Tax Withholding

 Your immigration status (F-1, J-1, H-1B, permanent resident, etc.) influences the amount of income tax and Social Security tax you owe.